 '''

 HALT PND

 PPR [G]

 PPR ===== Insert special forms in printer =====

 PIN Then press RETURN

+...

 '''

 In the first line, PND, the No Display command, allocates the entire screen to messages rather than to text.
-The first Print command rings the bell to get the user's attention. ([G] causes the bell to ring.)
+The first Print command makes the computer beep to get your attention. ([G] causes the beep.)
 The second Print command displays a message line on the screen.
 The Input command displays another message line and causes the program to stop and wait.
-When the user signals by pressing RETURN that the proper paper has been loaded, the program continues processing.
+When you signal by pressing (RETURN) that the proper paper has been loaded, the program continues processing.